yglcode/golang-oop-primitives/README.md

    Go code creates a 3 parts delegation chain: BlueCircleWithText -> Circle -> ShapeBase, where all 3 are indepedent types and they all satisfy the Shape interface.

     Again, although we can simulate traditional OOP by combining Go's OOP primitives, it is not encouraged practice.

    [Java](https://github.com/yglcode/golang-oop-primitives/blob/main/TemplateMethods.java) and [Go code](https://github.com/yglcode/golang-oop-primitives/blob/main/go-oop-template-method.go) can be found at [https://github.com/yglcode/golang-oop-primitives](https://github.com/yglcode/golang-oop-primitives).

 ### **5. Go's typical composition: Simple Control Flow (Readability), Small Interfaces (Separation of Concerns)** ###

 One issue of the above "template methods" design pattern is complicate control flow.
 Invoking a method may involve jumping up and down the inheritance hierarchy multiple times.

 In above sample Java code, BlueCircleWithText.draw() call path will be:

 BlueCircleWithText.draw() -> Shape.draw() -> Circle.drawBoundary() -> BlueCircleWithText.fillColor() -> back to Shape.draw() -> BlueCircleWithText.draw() complete.

-    It is common in OOP frameworks, some calls will go up and down inheritance hierarchy multiple times.
+It is not uncommon in OOP frameworks, some calls will go up and down inheritance hierarchy multiple times.

 Similarly, in the above Go code implementing "template methods" design, the control flow is jumping back and forth in the delegation chain.

 Embedding is used in many places inside Go standard packages, and control flow only goes in one direction: embedding struct -> embedded struct.

 Go prefers simple straight-forward control flow which is consistent with the way how human read and understand (readability and maintainability).
 A prime example of this is how traditional epoll-based networking code is callback based and driven by IO events, which results in network app code flow broken up and jump thru different callback functions.
 In Go, by using channel and goroutine(coroutines), network app code flow becomes a simple sequential flow from top to bottom, which is easier to understand and maintain.

 Another Go's design [proverbs](https://go-proverbs.github.io/) is preference for small interfaces.
 The prime examples are [io.Reader](https://golang.org/pkg/io/#Reader) and [io.Writer](https://golang.org/pkg/io/#Writer) which have one method.
 Small interfaces encourage separation of concerns and better abstraction.

 In Go, interfaces allow *consumer* code specify what polymorphic behaviors it expects.
 Reexaming above "Shape" interface, we can find it has two consumers, and Shape interface is in fact a mix of two separate method-sets:

 1st consumer is client code which call/use the hierachy of Shape / Circle / Rectangle /..., which expects something *drawable*:
 ```go
     type Drawable interface {
         draw()